elamaran619/amazon-quicksight-user-guide/doc_source/parameters-in-quicksight.md

 1. Choose the context menu \(`v`\) by the parameter you want to edit, or create a new parameter by following the steps in [Creating or Editing Parameters in Amazon QuickSight](#parameters-basic-create-or-edit)\.

-1. To set a static default, type one in the **Default value** field\.
+1. To set a static default, type a value in the **Default value** field\.
 Otherwise, leave this blank\.
 The value you set for a static default can't be changed by the dashboard user\.

 To create or edit an optional dynamic default value for a parameter, use the following procedure\.
 The data set for dynamic defaults can use a database query or an uploaded file\.